FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 </details>
 </blockquote>

-### Performance is free
+### Performance cost: Zero

 **_Depending on the context_**, the multiplication introduced by the tinting has zero performance impact.
 On a theoretical level, the multiplication has a cost associated with it, since the chip has to perform this multiplication at some point.
-But you will probably not be able to measure it, as the multiplication is affected by "[latency hiding](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-143.pdf)".
+But you will probably not be able to measure it *in this context*, as the multiplication is affected by "[latency hiding](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-143.pdf)".
 The act, cost and latency of pushing the video though the graphics pipeline unlocks a lot of manipulations we get for free this way.
 We can rationalize this from multiple levels, but the main point goes like:

 - Fetching the texture from memory takes way more time than a multiplication
   - Even though the result depends on the texture tap, with multiple threads the multiplication is performed while waiting on the texture tap of another pixel